-The majority of venomous snakes in Oklahoma are rattlesnakes belonging to the Crotalus family.
-Oklahoma's rattlesnakes are the western pygmy, western massasauga, timber, prairie and western diamond-backed varieties.
-These snakes have rattlers attached to the end of the tail.
-When alarmed or threatened, rattlesnakes shake their rattle as a warning.
-The largest rattlesnake in Oklahoma, the western diamondback, grows to over 7.5 feet long.
+Rattlesnakes – members of the Crotalus family – account for the majority of venomous snakes in Oklahoma.
+Oklahoma's rattlesnakes include the western pygmy, western massasauga, timber, prairie and western diamondback varieties.
+When alarmed or threatened, rattlesnakes shake the namesake rattles at the ends of their tails as a warning.
+The largest rattler in Oklahoma, the western diamondback, may grow to more than 7-1/2 feet long.

 Other Venomous Snakes

-Copperheads and cottonmouths are the two remaining venomous snakes in Oklahoma.
+Copperheads and cottonmouths are the two other venomous snakes in Oklahoma.
 As their name suggests, copperheads have light brown or copper scales with reddish splotches all over their bodies.
-Cottonmouths receive their name from the white-colored flesh inside their mouths; when irritated, the cottonmouth will open its mouth, revealing its white flesh.
-Copperheads do not have rattlers, but they will still shake their tails if they are about to strike.
+Cottonmouths get their name from the white-colored flesh inside their mouths; when irritated, the cottonmouth will open its mouth, revealing that characteristic white.
+Copperheads don't have rattles, but they will still shake their tails if they are about to strike.

-While some venomous snakes – cottonmouths and copperheads – spend time in aquatic habitats, many of Oklahoma's water snakes are nonvenomous.
-Nonvenomous water snakes belong in the Nerodia genus.
-Diamond-backed, broad-banded, northern and plain-bellied water snakes are all native to Oklahoma.
-Some Nerodia snakes bear a striking resemblance to venomous snakes; diamond-backed snakes look like diamond-backed rattlesnakes and northern water snakes have the same appearance as cottonmouths.
+While some venomous snakes – the cottonmouth, or "water moccasin," for instance – spend time in aquatic habitats, Oklahoma's true water snakes are nonvenomous.
+Nonvenomous water snakes belong to the Nerodia genus.
+Diamondback, broad-banded, northern and plain-bellied water snakes all call Oklahoma home.
+Some Nerodia snakes bear a striking resemblance to venomous snakes: Diamondback water snakes, for example, look like diamondback rattlesnakes and northern water snakes have a similar appearance as cottonmouths.
 However, Nerodia water snakes swim entirely underwater, while venomous snakes swim near the surface.

-Garter snakes in the reptile family, Thamnophis, are among the most common snakes in Oklahoma.
-One native Oklahoman snake, the common garter, is the most widely distributed snake in the United States.
+Garter snakes in the family Thamnophis rank among the most common snakes in Oklahoma.
+The common garter, a native Oklahoman, is actually the most widely distributed snake in the United States.
 Humans frequently see garter snakes, since they are not afraid to approach urban gardens and backyards.
-Oklahoma's other Thamnophis snakes are the Marcy's checkered garter snake, orange-striped ribbon snake, western black-neck garter snake and plain garter snake.
-All garter snakes may be identified by the solid stripes on their bodies.
+Oklahoma's other Thamnophis snakes include the Marcy's checkered garter snake, orange-striped ribbon snake, western black-neck garter snake and plain garter snake.
+Identify garter snakes by the solid stripes on their bodies.

 Three kingsnake species are native to Oklahoma: the milksnake, prairie kingsnake and speckled kingsnake.
 All three kingsnakes live throughout the state.
-The milksnake is often mistaken for the coral snake, a venomous snake not native to Oklahoma.
+People often mistake the milksnake for the coral snake, a venomous snake not native to Oklahoma.
 Speckled kingsnakes have black skin with yellow dots all over the body.
-Kingsnakes are known for eating snakes, including venomous species and other kingsnakes.
-These snakes determine what type of snakes they are about to eat by touching them with the tip of their tongue.
+Kingsnakes often prey on other snakes, including venomous species and fellow kingsnakes.